-To apply for a Graduate Assistantship (GA), applicants complete an Assistantship Application.
+To apply for a graduate assistantship (GA), applicants complete the Assistantship Application.
 Applications are submitted to the Graduate School for processing; however, each hiring unit makes independent hiring decisions and notifies the Graduate School accordingly.
 Appointments may be for any duration up to 12 months.
-Renewal is not automatic; rather it depends upon the academic performance of the student, the number of credits in which the student is enrolled, the quality of work performed, and the needs of the University.
-The Graduate School reviews eligibility each term and is responsible for coding GA's, which in turn informs billing.
+Renewal is not automatic; rather it depends upon the academic performance of the student, the number of credits in which the student is enrolled, the quality of work performed and the needs of the university.
+The Graduate School reviews eligibility each term and is responsible for coding GAs, which in turn informs billing.

 Minimum Requirements for Graduate Assistants:

 - Graduate assistants must be regularly admitted graduate students in good academic standing in their degree program and the Graduate School.
 Students admitted provisionally may not be graduate assistants.
 Once a student has met their provisions, they are eligible to apply for a graduate assistantship.